-Allows youth to learn life skills and grow in project knowledge while expressing creativity when designing replicas.
+Exhibit Guidelines: Allows youth to learn life skills and grow in project knowledge while expressing creativity when designing replicas.

 Exhibits can include farm scenes, town models, building replicas, or similar items and can be constructed from building blocks (Lego), erector sets, or other materials.
 The product should be constructed to scale as much as possible.
 Consider adding a clear cover to protect the exhibit while being displayed to the public.
-This exhibit will most likely be displayed on an 8' long table top with two or three exhibits per table.
+The exhibit can be no larger than a standard 8' long table.
+A county 4-H program may implement a smaller size limit if available facility space merits.